Employee Benefit Research Institute: Publications

-EBRI’s research periodicals include EBRI Issue Briefs, Fast Facts, Infographics and EBRInteractives.
+The EBRI’s research periodicals include EBRI Issue Briefs, Fast Facts, Infographics and EBRInteractives.
 In addition to its website, it publishes a variety of electronic products, such as a blog, Twitter site and a LinkedIn site.

 Policy stance

 The Employee Benefit Research Institute does not take policy positions and does not lobby.

 Policy research

-EBRI has tracked the decline of traditional "defined benefit” pensions and the growth of defined contribution (401(k)-type) retirement plans, trends in retirement, trends in employment-base health benefits, and conducted public opinion surveys related to retirement and health benefits.
+The EBRI has tracked the decline of traditional "defined benefit” pensions and the growth of defined contribution (401(k)-type) retirement plans, trends in retirement, trends in employment-base health benefits, and conducted public opinion surveys related to retirement and health benefits.

-EBRI publishes data on trends and characteristics of health insurance coverage and the uninsured, and how the type of health plans offered to workers have been changing in the private sector.
+The EBRI publishes data on trends and characteristics of health insurance coverage and the uninsured, and how the type of health plans offered to workers have been changing in the private sector.
 It has also quantified the amount of money that single men, single women, and married couples will need to save to pay for out-of-pocket health care in retirement.

 In conjunction with the Investment Company Institute (ICI), EBRI created and operates the EBRI/ICI 401(k) database, the largest microdatabase of its kind in the nation tracking individual 401(k) participants.
 EBRI also tracks the growing importance of individual-account retirement plans such as 401(k)s and individual retirement accounts (IRAs).

 Using its Retirement Security Projection Model, EBRI has published detailed analysis showing likely retirement income adequacy levels for Americans by age and income.
 It has also reported likely results if deficit reduction efforts in Congress reduce or eliminate existing tax preferences for 401(k)s.

-EBRI’s Social Security modeling allows it to quantify the impact of various reform proposals.
+The EBRI’s Social Security modeling allows it to quantify the impact of various reform proposals.
 Its 1998 analysis was the first in-depth look at the many administrative issues involved with adding private accounts to Social Security, at the time a major policy proposal.